FamilySearch/gedcomx/specifications/json-format-specification.md

 # 8. The Event

-This section defines the `Event` XML type corresponding to the `Event` data type specified by the section titled "The Event" of the conceptual model specification.
+This section defines the `Event` JSON type corresponding to the `Event` data type specified by the section titled "The Event" of the conceptual model specification.

 ## 8.1 The "Event" Data Type

-The `gxc:Event` is used to (de)serialize the `http://gedcomx.org/conclusion/v1/Event`
+the JSON object used to (de)serialize the `http://gedcomx.org/conclusion/v1/Event` data type is defined as follows:
-data type.

 ### properties